Frequently Asked Questions

 - Additional funds are received that were not requested in the original proposal.

-- A check or award is received in OSP and no proposal exists.
+- A check or award is received in SPGM and no proposal exists.

 Can a Principal Investigator (PI) or departmental administrator send a proposal or quote directly to an external sponsor?